Clicky

 You’ll also want to keep your tax bill as low as possible.

-Many contractors do this by paying themselves a small salary and taking the rest of their income as dividends.
 But if your salary is so small it puts you under the primary threshold, you may lose out on the benefits of National Insurance contributions.
 And if you’re not careful when you declare dividends, you may also fall foul of HMRC’s rules.

 Not all accountants understand how contractors work and get paid or are up-to-date with the latest tax laws that apply to contractors.
 Working with someone who’s clued up will help you make sure you don’t run into issues down the line.